centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 Difference in mean sentiment between the main chunk of the text and the last 10% of the text

 ## ARC_SEGMENTS_MEANS
-List of sentiment means of each segment when splitting texts into 20 segments
+List of sentiment valence means of each segment when splitting texts into 20 segments

 # Complex(SA)